Updated: Apr 20

 2D architectural drawings and/or a 3D BIM model made from your scan data, then these 4 steps will be of great value to you moving forward.

-Below, we at Factory Reality have put together a comprehensive list of information that anyone, whether our team or yours, need to begin creating the right deliverable for a client!
+Below, we at Factory Reality have put together a comprehensive list of information that anyone, whether our team or yours, needs to begin creating the right deliverable for a client!

 1) Scanned Structure Information

 The first thing one needs to know is who the client is and why they need a 3D BIM Revit model.

 A. What is the purpose of the project?